WebOrigami/docs/content/builtins/tree/groupBy.md

   <figcaption>Grouped by genre</figcaption>
 </div>

-A common use for `group` comes up anywhere content is tagged.
+A common use for `groupBy` comes up anywhere content is tagged.
 For example, a blog with posts that can have multiple tags may want to offer a `/tags` area showing blog posts grouped by tag.